-Leading from the base of the valley up to the spiritual sanctities of Kumano Nachi Taisha Shrine , Seigantoji Temple and Nachi Falls , this cobbled, gently sloping staircase offers a 600-meter taster of the Kumano Kodo Pilgrimage Route .
+Leading from the base of the valley up to the spiritual sanctities of Kumano Nachi Taisha Shrine , Seigantoji Temple and Nachi Waterfall , this cobbled, gently sloping staircase offers around 600 meters of the Kumano Kodo Pilgrimage Route .

 Sheltered under a canopy of cedar, camphor, and bamboo, you can also climb the 267 steps in a Heian-period kimono for the full pilgrim experience.